Alcoholism and the Eighth Step in Al-Anon - Prepare to Make Amends

 What is an Alanon 8th Step?

 The Alanon Eighth Step says that we “made a list of all persons we had harmed and became willing to make amends to them all.”
-For many new Alanon members, the thought of making amends to other people, especially those in our family, can be really scary.
-Remember that this step only asks you to make a list.
+For many new Alanon members, the thought of making amends to other people, especially those in our family, can be extremely scary.
+Remember, this step only asks you to make a list.
 Don’t rush off to make amends until you have made your list, discussed it with your sponsor, and prayed about the names you have added to your list.
 Take your time.

 In addition, remember that there are different ways to make amends.
 There is no reason to let this step panic you.